kanno-soe/kanno-soe/Exposition/Theory.md

 ## The ladder as medicine

+> The middle exists in response to the illness of one-sidedness.
+Once that illness is removed, the middle too is not established.
+>
+> — Jizang, *The Profound Meaning of the Three Treatises* (三論玄義)

 Jizang’s four levels of the two-truths teaching follow a teaching as it meets attachment.
 At each level, a conventional distinction remains available for use.
 A freeze occurs when that distinction is accorded final standing.
 The ultimate truth at the right of the row addresses that overreach without cancelling the distinction’s conventional use.

 A teacher says, “Bring the cart,” because a load needs moving.
 “Cart” works as a conventional designation for the assembled cart.
 If someone instead treats the cart as self-standing apart from its parts and conditions, “the cart is empty of own-being” answers that attribution of self-standing; it does not deny the cart’s conventional availability.